agateblue/django-dynamic-preferences/docs/installation.rst

             # Use this to disable caching of preference.
 This can be useful to debug things
             'ENABLE_CACHE': True,

+            # Use this to select which chache should be used to cache preferences.
+Defaults to default.
+            'CACHE_NAME': 'default',

             # Use this to disable checking preferences names.
 This can be useful to debug things
             'VALIDATE_NAMES': True,
         }